g0v-data/g0v-hackmd-archive/notes/QoSKGWAPTLOSDR1tbhRZbg.md

 - In a joint 2023 statement, Parti and the foundation stressed:

     - Their independence and dedication to civic collaboration.
-    - Fact-checking was a public good, not a political tool.
+    - Fact-checking was a public good, not a political tool. (add media links)

-- Parti chair Kwon Oh-hyun (권오현) called the penalties “clear oppression.”
 - Announced intent to fight through administrative litigation.
 - Called for public support, asserting: